egoist/vite-plugin-mix/README.md

 export const handler = [compression]
 ```

-`handler` could be a single middleware of an array of middlewares.
+`handler` could be a single middleware or an array of middlewares.

 ## Using Apollo GraphQL